jokob-sk/NetAlertX/docs/HW_INSTALL.md

 # How to install PiAlert on the server hardware

-To download and install PiAlert on the hardware/server directly use `curl` or `wget` commands.
+To download and install PiAlert on the hardware/server directly use the `curl` or `wget` commands at the bottom of this page.

 > [!NOTE]
 > This is an Experimental feature 🧪 and it relies on community support.